AntonFagerberg/antonfagerberg.github.io/_posts/2024-01-13-advent-of-code.markdown

 I think especially when working as a programmer, with unclear specifications, messy human interactions and weird tasks - getting clear solvable problems with solutions that either works or not is very a pleasant feeling.

 But after a few years, it's also a lot of the same.
 It's graph problems, memoization, probably a Dijkstra's Algorithm and so on (and I guess that's how people compete globally, ready made solutions and a lot of automated plug 'n' play).
 Don't get me wrong, the problems are great and there's always new things to shake things up every year, but for me, I think I've had enough.

-In some ways, it can also be a bit demoralizing seeing thousands of other people solve problems in a few minutes that you spend hours on.
-Competition is not for everyone.
-It's not for me, not on private leaderboards (or globally for that matter).
 It's also a lot of stress, anxiety and a black hole that eats time, which in December with all its holiday preparations is enough on its own.
-There couldn't be a much worse month to have a programming competition in!
+(There couldn't be a much worse month to have a programming competition in!)

 If I at some point want to learn a new language, I may do so using some Advent of Code problems - but right now I've had enough.
-It's time to spend my time doing something else, or just do nothing and enjoy life.

 ### Links to the pages I wrote every year
 {% for post in site.tags.advent-of-code %}